lukitos/fosterBuddy/README.md

 [![fosterBuddy](https://github.com/lukitos/fosterBuddy/blob/master/fosterBuddy.png)](https://youtu.be/mC0os1eOcM8)

 ### About the project
-fosterBuddy is foster parents' best friend.
+Foster Buddy is foster parents' best friend.
 It helps them stay organized anywhere anytime with a mobile app.
 Keeping good documentation is very important for foster parents and it can be time consuming.
 A lot of them are still using papers to keep track of documentation and it can get out of hands very quickly.
-The goal of fosterBuddy is to help foster parents manage documentation more efficiently.
+The goal of Foster Buddy is to help foster parents manage documentation more efficiently.

 * How this project is built
     * Front-end: React Native, Redux